-Functionality of HA-SLC45A2
+Functionality of HA-SLC45A2.
 Available antibodies to SLC45A2 were not suitable in our hands for immunolocalization analyses.
 Therefore, we used epitope-tagging to investigate SLC45A2 localization in melanocytes.
 Human SLC45A2 was tagged at the N- or C-terminus with either the HA11 epitope tag or EGFP and cloned into a retroviral vector.
-To determine whether the tagged transgenes were functional, they were expressed by recombinant retroviral infection in Slc45a2-deficient melan-uw cells from uw mice (Dickie, 1964).
-The Slc45a2-w allele encodes a nonfunctional truncated SLC45A2 protein and an undetectable transcript

-(Newton et al., 2001; Du and Fisher, 2002).
-Consequently, uw mice (Dickie, 1964; Sweet et al., 1998; Lehman et al., 2000) and primary melanocytes derived from them (Costin et al., 2003) are severely hypopigmented.
-Likewise, melan-uw cells are very pale compared with WT immortalized melanocytes (melan-Ink4a) from C57BL/6-Ink4a-/- mice (Sviderskaya et al, 2002) (Figure 1, a and b).
-While expression of the EGFP-tagged proteins failed to consistently restore pigmentation in melan-uw cells (data not shown), expression of the N-terminally HA-tagged human SLC45A2 (HA-SLC45A2) restored partial or full pigmentation in a substantial fraction of cells by 48-72 h postinfection, whereas pigmentation was not restored by expression of a similarly tagged unrelated polytopic protein-the putative sugar-nucleotide transporter, SLC35D3, which plays no role in pigmentation (Chintala et al., 2007) (Figure 1, c-g).
+To determine whether the tagged transgenes were functional, they were expressed by recombinant retroviral infection in SIc45a2-deficient melan-uw cells from underwhite mice (Dickie, 1964).
+The Slc45a2^{uw} allele encodes a non-functional truncated SLC45A2 protein and an undetectable transcript (Du & Fisher, 2002; Newton et al., 2001).
+Consequently, underwhite mice (Dickie, 1964; Lehman et al., 2000; Sweet et al., 1998) and primary melanocytes derived from them (Costin et al., 2003) are severely hypopigmented.
+Likewise, melan-uw cells are very pale compared to "wildtype" (WT) immortalized melanocytes (melan-Ink4a) from C57BL/6-Ink4a^{-/-} mice (Sviderskaya et al, 2002) (Figure 1a, b).
+While expression of the EGFP-tagged proteins failed to consistently restore pigmentation in melan-uw cells (data not shown), expression of the N-terminally HA-tagged human SLC45A2 (HA-SLC45A2) restored partial or full pigmentation in a substantial fraction of cells by 48-72 h post-infection, whereas pigmentation was not restored by expression of a similarly tagged unrelated polytopic protein - the putative sugar-nucleotide transporter, SLC35D3, which plays no role in pigmentation (Chintala et al, 2007) (Figure 1c-g).
 Additionally, quantitative analysis of melanin content in melan-uw cells stably expressing HA-SLC45A2 showed pigmentation at levels comparable to those of melan-Ink4a cells (see Figure 5f).
-These data indicate that HA-SLC45A2 is fully functional in melanocytes and therefore validate its use in defining the localization and biosynthesis of SLC45A2.
+These data indicate that HA-SLC45A2 is fully functional in melanocytes, and therefore validate its use in defining the localization and biosynthesis of SLC45A2.

-HA-SLC45A2 localizes to the limiting membrane of pigmented melanosomes and is partially enriched in a membrane subdomain
+HA-SLC45A2 localizes to the limiting membrane of pigmented melanosomes and is partially enriched in a membrane subdomain.
 To define SLC45A2 localization in melanocytes, HA-SLC45A2 was expressed either stably from recombinant retroviruses in melan-uw cells or by transient transfection in WT melan-Ink4a melanocytes.
-Cells were then fixed and processed for immunofluorescence microscopy (IFM) with image deconvolution (dIFM) using antibodies to the HA tag and to endogenous markers.
-In Slc45a2deficient melan-uw cells, HA-SLC45A2 localized primarily to pigment granules (Figure 2, a, b, and d) often in a ring pattern around the granule (Figure 2b), in two to three puncta associated with the granule exterior (Figure 2a), or both (Figure 2c).
+Cells were then fixed and processed for immunofluorescence microscopy with image deconvolution (dIFM) using antibodies to the HA tag and to endogenous markers.
+In SIc45a2-deficient melan-uw cells, HA-SLC45A2 localized primarily to pigment granules (Figure 2a, b, d) often in a ring pattern around the granule (Figure 2b), in two to three puncta associated with the granule exterior (Figure 2a), or both (Figure 2c).
 The distinct patterns did not correlate with SLC45A2 expression levels.
-The melanosomes labeled by HA-SLC45A2 overlapped with those harboring the melanosomal enzymes TYR and TYR-related protein-1 (TYRP1) (Figure 2, a, b, and d; overlap was 82.7 $\pm$ 1.3% with TYR and 79.2 $\pm$ 2.5% with TYRP1).
-By contrast, HA-SLC45A2-labeled structures overlapped poorly with LAMP2, a membrane protein of lysosomes but not melanosomes, which are distinct organelles in eumelanin-generating melanocytes (Raposo et al., 2001) (Figure 2, c and d; overlap was 34.4% $\pm$ 2.9% with LAMP2).
-Essentially identical results were observed for HA-SLC45A2 transiently expressed in melan-Ink4a cells (Supplemental Figure EV1), which express endogenous SLC45A2.
-The degree of HA-SLC45A2 labeling on punctate
+The melanosomes labeled by HA-SLC45A2 overlapped with those harboring the melanosomal enzymes Tyrosinase (TYR) and Tyrosinase-related protein-1 (TYRP1) (Figure 2a, b, d; overlap was $82.7 \pm 1.3\%$ with TYR and $79.2 \pm 2.5\%$ with TYRP1).
+By contrast, HA-SLC45A2labeled structures overlapped poorly with LAMP2, a membrane protein of lysosomes but not melanosomes, which are distinct organelles in eumelanin-generating melanocytes (Raposo et al., 2001) (Figure 2c, d; overlap was $34.4\% \pm 2.9\%$ with LAMP2).
+Essentially identical results were observed for HA-SLC45A2 transiently expressed in melan-Ink4a cells (Figure EV1), which express endogenous SLC45A2.
+The degree of HA-SLC45A2 labeling on punctate subdomains vs. the melanosome limiting membrane was similar in transiently transduced melan-Ink4a and stably transduced melan-uw cells.
+Together, these data indicate that SLC45A2 localizes to mature melanosomes, where it is often enriched in subdomains associated with the limiting membrane.